Satyam scandal: Acquisition of Satyam by Mahindra Group

 On 13 April 2009, via a formal public auction process, a 31% stake in Satyam was purchased by Mahindra & Mahindra owned company Tech Mahindra, as part of its diversification strategy.
 Effective July 2009, Satyam rebranded its services under the new Mahindra management as "Mahindra Satyam".
 After a delay due to tax issues Tech Mahindra announced its merger with Mahindra Satyam on 21 March 2012, after the board of two companies gave the approval.
 The companies merged legally on 25 June 2013.

+In popular culture

+On 31 December 2025, Netflix finally released the final, long-delayed episode of the docuseries Bad Boy Billionaires: India, focusing on the infamous Satyam scandal by B. Ramalinga Raju, after a five-year legal battle.